S3 method for class 'hettest'

 character string to specify whether the test should be based on maximum likelihood ("ML") or restricted maximum likelihood ("REML") estimation.
 The default is "REML".
 Ignored if x is an object of class "rma".

-character string to specify which test to run.
-Either "lrt", "wald", or "score" (the default).
+character string (case insensitive) to specify which test to run.
+See ‘Details’.

 logical to specify whether bootstrapping should be used (the default is TRUE).
 Can also be a number to specify the number of bootstrap samples to take.